 Ormond McGill working with subjects on stage; Right: McGill’s alter-ego Dr. Zomb.
 In fact Ormond McGill became one of the most famous hypnotists and hypnosis trainers in America.

 In George Du Maurier’s 1895 novel Trilby, Svengali hypnotises, seduces, dominates, and exploits Trilby, a young English girl, and turns her into a successful and famous singer.
 But she is entirely dependent on his skills.
 When the book was published, it became an immediate best seller, in large part due to its dark mix of mystery and inferred sexual exploitation.
 It caused a sensation at the time and people read it in secret and it’s another reason why people are so distrustful of hypnotists even today.

 Below: Two posters advertising a theatrical production of Trilby and two book covers, the first with 119 illustrations by the author, George du Maurier, two of which are shown here.

-Below: Three screenshots from the original Svengali film starring John Barrymore, Hildegarde Neff as Trilby and British character actor Donald Wolfit as Svengali.
+Above: Three screenshots from the original Svengali film starring John Barrymore, Hildegarde Neff as Trilby and British character actor Donald Wolfit as Svengali.